The Top 5 Benefits of Agile Development

 Articles published April 9, 2019 by Mike Rice

 There are several methods to choose from when evaluating the specific needs of certain projects or when developing software.
 While we support projects not managed by Agile, having knowledge in the Agile methodology can make you more attractive to companies and supervisors.
 Keeping up with the latest methodologies shows you enjoy taking on new challenges and are truly interested in current industry standards.

-1. It’s here to stay.
+1. Agile methodology is here to stay.

 As a hallmark of software and project development, the Agile methodology isn’t going anywhere.
 In fact, nine out of 10 job descriptions for the consultant positions we hire require some form of Agile experience.
 Agile methodology adopts iterative development, making it easier to evolve and adapt a project.

 2. Agile helps foster collaboration.

-3. It’s appealing and efficient.
+3. Agile development is appealing and efficient.

-Being in an environment where Agile methodology is used streamlines workflow and allows for more efficient interaction.
+Operating in an environment where Agile methodology is used streamlines workflow and allows for more efficient interaction.
 Business and technology teams share an open area, so there’s no designated place to sit and do work.
-This type of environment is often very attractive to the millennial workforce, allowing for close, daily cooperation between business people and developers.
-Production and execution between coworkers is more seamless, often making project completion smooth and efficient.
+This type of environment is often very attractive to the millennial workforce, allowing for close, daily cooperation between the business side and developers.
+This way, production and execution between coworkers is more seamless, often making project completion smooth and efficient.

 Working as a team with Agile methodology can also shorten development cycles and optimize resource time.
 With Agile, incorrect approaches and processes are usually identified quickly, so you can strengthen development.
 It also promotes frequent checkpoints to ensure teams are aligned with client needs.
-In some cases, projects managed with Agile have often led to a high customer satisfaction rate because of the rapid, continuous delivery of useful software that Agile development provides.
-Working software is delivered frequently in weeks rather than months.
+In some cases, projects managed with Agile have often led to a high customer satisfaction rate because of the rapid, continuous delivery of useful software that Agile development provides — working software is delivered frequently in weeks rather than months.

-5. It satisfies both clients and consultants.
+5. Agile satisfies both clients and consultants.

 When using Agile methodology, you may benefit from minimal production issues which can result in higher client satisfaction and ultimately, a better feeling of reward.
 Agile provides the freedom for development changes at any stage of the project.
-This is good for clients, because they also have timeline flexibility and more options along the way.
+This is good for clients because they also have timeline flexibility and more options along the way.
 Overall, operating with Agile methodology increases job satisfaction for consultants.
 You and your team can manage projects that are ahead of schedule for early release, providing a higher sense of accomplishment.